-Structural variants (SVs) are large rearrangements (> 50 bp) within the genome that impact the form and structure of chromosomes.
-As a result, SVs are a significant source of functional genomic diversity, i.e. variation at genomic regions underpinning phenotype differences, that can have large effects on individual and population fitness.
-While there are increasing opportunities to investigate functional genomic diversity in threatened species via single nucleotide polymorphism (SNP) datasets, SVs remain understudied despite their potential influence on complex traits of conservation interest.
-In this future-focused Opinion, we contend that characterizing SVs offers the conservation genomics community an exciting opportunity to complement SNPbased approaches to enhance species recovery.
-We identify three critical resources to characterize SVs de novo: 1) High-quality, contiguous, annotated reference genome(s); 2) Whole genome resequence data from representative individuals of the target species/populations; and 3) Well-curated metadata including pedigrees.
-We also leverage the existing literature-predominantly in human health, agriculture and eco-evol biology-to identify pangenomic approaches for readily characterizing SVs and consider how integrating these into the conservation genomics toolbox may transform the way we intensively manage some of the world's most threatened species.
+Structural variants (SVs) are large rearrangements (> 50 bp) within the genome that impact gene function and the content and structure of chromosomes.
+As a result, SVs are a significant source of functional genomic variation, i.e. variation at genomic regions underpinning phenotype differences, that can have large effects on individual and population fitness.
+While there are increasing opportunities to investigate functional genomic variation in threatened species via single nucleotide polymorphism (SNP) datasets, SVs remain understudied despite their potential influence on fitness traits of conservation interest.
+In this futurefocused Opinion, we contend that characterizing SVs offers the conservation genomics community an exciting opportunity to complement SNP-based approaches to enhance species recovery.
+We also leverage the existing literature-predominantly in human health, agriculture and eco-evolutionary biology-to identify approaches for readily characterizing SVs and consider how integrating these into the conservation genomics toolbox may transform the way we manage some of the world's most threatened species.